 Choose your app and fill in the details in the form.
-Click on Set up conversion recording under Choose an app to promote
+Click Conversion tracking under App.

-- A notification appears to inform you that you are about to leave Twitter Ads to go to the AppsFlyer website, click Go to AppsFlyer and login to your Dashboard:
+- A notification displays informing you that you're about to leave Twitter Ads to go to the AppsFlyer website.
+Click Go to AppsFlyer, and then log in to your Dashboard.

 Go to the dashboard of your app and click Integrated Partners on the left bar.

-Enter "Twitter" in the search field and click its logo to open Twitter's configuration window.
-The following screen appears:
+Enter "Twitter" in the search field and click its logo to open the Twitter configuration window.
+The following screen displays:

-- Accept the Twitter Terms and Conditions for Mobile App Conversion Recording (MACT) and click Save Integration.
+- Accept the Twitter Terms and Conditions for Mobile App Conversion Recording (MACT).
+After accepting the terms, click Save Integration.

-- Toggle Activate Partner and click on Login with Twitter.
+- Turn on Activate Partner and click Login with Twitter.

-- Activate the partner to enable attribution and reveal the integration tab.
+- Activate the partner to enable attribution and display the Integration tab settings.

-- Activate the required Twitter Ad account or accounts by clicking on the relevant check box and then Save & Close.
+- Activate the required Twitter Ad account or accounts by selecting them and then Save & Close.